Asín tibuok: Culinary uses

-Asín tibuók and túltul are usually consumed by grating a light dusting of them over food.
+Asín tibuók and túltul are often used as a finishing salt, consumed by grating a light dusting of them over food.
 They were traditionally dusted over plain hot rice with a few drops of oil and eaten as is.
 They are also used to season sinangag (traditional fried rice).
 Chunks can also be broken off and dipped into stews and dishes or ground and used like regular table salt.

 Conservation

 Salt-makers (asinderos) were once important professions in Philippine society, but the craft is nearly extinct in modern times.
 Part of this is due to the time-consuming traditional methods of producing salt and the hard work that goes with it.
 Artisanal salt-makers can not compete with the cheap imported salt prevalent today in the Philippines.
 The passage of Republic Act No. 8172, the Act for Salt Iodization Nationwide (ASIN), in 1995 also placed further stress on local salt-makers, forcing many to give up the industry altogether.

 Both asín tibuok and túltul are only made by a few families today.
 They are commonly sold to tourists and to gourmet restaurants that feature Filipino cuisine.
 Due to their rarity, they are more expensive than regular salt.
 Demand for asín tibuok and túltul frequently exceeds supply.
+The production of asín tibuok is also dependent on the availability of the raw materials, particularly coconut husks.

 Asín tibuok is listed in the Ark of Taste international catalogue of endangered heritage foods by the Slow Food movement.
 In October 2025, asín tibuok of Alburquerque, Bohol, was also registered as a Geographical Indication (GI) by the Intellectual Property Office of the Philippines (IPOPHL).
+In December 2025, asín tibuok was recognized as Intangible Cultural Heritage in Need of Urgent Safeguarding by UNESCO.